-Before understanding the difference between prokaryotic and eukaryotic transcription, let’s first understand what is transcription.
-It is the process through which the genetic information in the DNA is copied to an intermediate molecule also known as RNA. in simple words, it is the process of producing RNA molecules from a DNA sequence.
+Before understanding the difference between prokaryotic and eukaryotic transcription, let’s first understand what transcription is.
+It is the process through which the genetic information in the DNA is copied to an intermediate molecule also known as RNA.
+In simple words, it is the process of producing RNA molecules from a DNA sequence.
 This transfer of information is done through the synthesis of the RNA.
 The RNA keeps the same information as the gene since its sequence is complementary to that of the gene transcribed.

 Although the fundamental process and the chemistry behind it remain the same for both, there is a difference between transcription in eukaryotes and prokaryotes.
 We will compare and contrast prokaryotic and eukaryotic transcription to explain these subtle yet important differences.
 The Vedantu experts have summarised the differences between the two in an easy to comprehend format.
 But before pointing out the differences let’s look at the similarities between the two as well.